 So how does golf compare to other sports in terms of risk of injury?
 While many perceive golf as a relatively safe sport without risk for serious injury, Wadsworth showed in 2007that golf does represent a moderate risk activity for injury compared to other sports.
 That is because most golf injuries are the result of overuse.
 By repeating the same golf swing motion over and over again, significant stress is placed on the same muscles, tendons, and joints, which can lead to injury.
 Some studies quote the incidence of injury in amateur golfers annually to be between 15.8% and 40.9% and lifetime injury incidence between 25.2% and 67.4% (Murray et at, 2017).
 This is even higher for professionals who play more, and are injured more frequently, with annual injury rates of between 31.0% and 90.0%, and lifetime incidence of 60.0–88.5%.
 With professional golfers, over 85% of the injuries come from overuse due to the repetitive practice, hitting hundreds of balls a day, and the amount of golf played throughout the year.
 In amateurs, the injuries tend to be in the lower back, non-dominant shoulder, and elbows also due to overuse; however, poor technique and dysfunctional movement patterns are also contributing factors.
-Jack Nicklaus had it right when he said, "professional golfers condition to play golf; amateur golfers play golf to condition.”
+Jack Nicklaus had it right when he said, “professional golfers condition to play golf; amateur golfers play golf to condition.”
 The good news is that proper conditioning and simple activity modifications like using a pushcart versus carrying your bag and giving yourself adequate warm up time of at least 10 minutes has been shown to reduce the risk of injury (Gosheger, 2003).

 A generation ago the terms golf and fitness were seldom used in the same sentence, and fitness-minded golfers like Gary Player are now considered to be “before their time.”
 But soon after that famous press in 1996 when a 20-year old Tiger Woods announced “hello world” in front of the flashing cameras, the idea of the golfer as an athlete truly emerged.
 Nowadays it’s well accepted in the golf community among pros and amateurs alike that improving all aspects of your fitness(cardiovascular fitness, strength, flexibility, balance, and power) will not only lead to hitting the ball longer and straighter but more efficiently and with less chance for injury.
 As a result, we see more golfers exercising to gain or regain yards, help improve their mechanics, improve their endurance, or rehab some old nagging injury.